ppy/osu-wiki/wiki/Ranking_Criteria/Skin_Set_List/en.md

 ### Spinner set

-osu! has two spinner styles - the old style, and the new style.
-Skins can only use one spinner style.
-Elements that are exclusive to a specific style **cannot** be mixed with elements of the other style.
+osu! has two spinner styles, only one of which can be used in a skin at the same time.
+Using exclusive elements from both of them is **not allowed**: if elements from both are present, the old style will take priority.

-This is because the old spinner style will take priority over the new one if both styles are present.
-The new spinner style will only work if the user-specific skin does not use the old spinner style and supports skin versions 2 or higher, or if the default skin is forced in the beatmap.
+The new spinner style will only work if the user-specific skin does not use the old one and supports skin versions 2 or higher, or if the default skin is forced in the beatmap.

 All elements in each set excluding spinner-osu.png and spinner-rpm.png are gameplay relevant.